Traffic and Performance

 Edge analytics data is only available when at least one hostname is selected.

 The overview section shows summary tiles for key metrics.
-There are up to six tiles in total.
-Four application metric tiles are always visible.
-Two-edge metric tiles appear when hostnames are selected.
+Five application metric tiles are visible by default.
+Two edge metric tiles appear when hostnames are selected.

 Displays the average response time in milliseconds across all requests.